Veil-Project/veil-project.github.io/en/technology.md

 - A front-heavy, declining and uncapped contribution to the **Veil operations budget**, funding operations activities such as core network and wallet development, project management, online user support, bounties, marketing and partnerships.

 - It should be noted that the funds allocated to the Labs and operations budgets *will not stake*, meaning those funds will not disadvantage those staking in the network.
+Salaries paid are however free to stake.

 ## Veil Labs